Del'Shawn Phillips: Atlanta Falcons

 Phillips was signed by the Atlanta Falcons as an undrafted free agent on April 29, 2019.
-He was waived during final roster cuts on August 31, 2019.
+On August 31, he was waived during final roster cuts.

 Buffalo Bills

-Phillips was signed by the Buffalo Bills to their practice squad on October 30, 2019.
-He spent the remainder of the season on the practice squad and signed a futures contract with the team on January 6, 2020.
-Phillips made his NFL debut in the Bills' season opener against the New York Jets on September 13, 2020.
-He was placed on injured reserve on October 12, 2020, after suffering a quad injury in Week 1.
-He was activated on November 7, 2020.
-He was placed back on injured reserve on November 13.
+On October 30, 2019, Phillips was signed to the Buffalo Bills' practice squad.
+He spent the remainder of the season on the practice squad.
+On January 6, 2020, Phillips signed a futures contract with the team.

+On September 13, Phillips made his NFL debut in the Bills' season opener against the New York Jets and suffered a quadriceps injury.
+He was placed on injured reserve on October 12, activated on November 7, and placed back on injured reserve on November 13.

 On January 19, 2021, Phillips was waived by the Bills.
-He played in only two NFL games, all 14 of his snaps coming on special teams.
+He played in two games with the Bills, all 14 of his snaps coming on special teams.

 New York Jets

-On March 23, 2021, Phillips signed with the New York Jets.
-He was waived on August 31, 2021, and re-signed to the practice squad the next day.
+On March 23, 2021, Phillips signed with the Jets.
+On August 31, he was waived by the Jets and re-signed to the practice squad the following day.
 He was promoted to the active roster on September 21.

-Phillips was waived by the New York Jets on August 30, 2022.
+On August 30, 2022, Phillips was waived by the Jets as part of final roster cuts.

 Baltimore Ravens

 On August 31, 2022, Phillips was claimed off waivers by the Baltimore Ravens.
+On March 19, 2023, Phillips re–signed on a one-year deal with the Ravens.

+Houston Texans

+On March 15, 2024, Phillips signed a one-year contract with the Houston Texans as an unrestricted free agent.

+Los Angeles Chargers

+On March 14, 2025, Phillips signed a one-year, $2 million contract with the Los Angeles Chargers.
+On August 26, he was released by the Chargers as part of final roster cuts and re-signed the following day when cornerback Eric Rogers was placed on injured reserve.